aguywhosaguy/pilot-lua/Keyboard.md

 ## Table of contents

-A device which mimics a real-life keyboard and allows you to get player input using a keyboard-like interface.
+A device which allows you to get player input using a keyboard-like interface.

 * [`void Keyboard:SimulateKeyPress(string? key, string Player)`](#void-keyboardsimulatekeypressstring-key-string-player)
 * [`void Keyboard:SimulateTextInput(string? input, string Player)`](#void-keyboardsimulatetextinputstring-input-string-player)